thomas-touhey/cahute/docs/topics/protocols/casiolink/packet-format.rst

       - ``START``
       - The sender requests a non-interactive connection.
       - *(none)*
+    * - ``0x18``
+      - ``TERMINATE``
+      - The sender requests communication termination.
+Only used with CAS300 variant; alternative for other variants is an END, AL END header, of final data type.
+      - :ref:`casiolink-terminate-packet`
     * - ``0x21`` (``!``)
       - ``ALREADY_EXISTS``
       - The receiver requests overwrite confirmation from the sender.